dfinity/vessel/README.md

 # vessel

-A simple package manager for the Motoko programming language.
+A package manager for the Motoko programming language.

+## Upcoming changes

+#### Vessel is currently being redesigned to improve the UX and scalability of the Motoko package ecosystem.
+If you want to see a specific feature in the next version of Vessel, we strongly encourage you to [submit a request](https://github.com/dfinity/vessel/issues/new) or [jump into the conversation](https://github.com/dfinity/vessel/issues).
+Thank you!

 ## Getting started